pockerman/odisseus_raspberry_pi/README.md

 # Odisseus Raspberry Pi

 This is my attempt to develop a four wheels multisensor robot in Raspberry Pi.
+There is also a simulation based on ROS which is in progress here: https://github.com/pockerman/odisseus_ros

 ## Hardware